 Tonight, temperatures will drop as a cold front comes through.
 We'll see partly cloudy skies with a low around 39.
 Winds from the west at 15 to 20 mph will become northern at 25 to 30 mph.
 Gusts could be as high as 35 mph.

 Learn all you need to know now at weather.gov.

 The Sweetwater Police Department (SPD) received 45 calls for service, issued four citations and made two arrests on Feb.
 28, 2013.

 The SPD received 20, 911 calls.

 â€¢ Burglary of a vehicle â€” 400 block of E. Arkansas.

 Arrested by SPD:

-Highland and Blackwell junior high teams compete at district meet in Roby.
+Highland junior high teams at season-opening meet in Westbrook.

 Sweetwater varsity boys at Seminole tournament.